 PC Image Editing

-This is as important as taking the images… On the PC I use a free-bee image editor (Photoshop-like) to crop the image in tight on the subject, may be do a tweak rotation by a few degrees and then I adjust the brightness, contrast and de-saturate the colour a bit (take out the strength from the colour; sort of heading towards black and white).
+This is as important as taking the images… On the PC I use a free-bee image editor (Photoshop-like – Photoscape is pretty good and has a range of aged image overlays that are easy to apply, and it’s free) to crop the image in tight on the subject, may be do a tweak rotation by a few degrees and then I adjust the brightness, contrast and de-saturate the colour a bit (take out the strength from the colour; sort of heading towards black and white).
 That’s about it.
 In some other images I have played a bit more – like adding an old-style film grain or that sun burst.
 Oh, and I blur the edges of my background image together so that you can’t see the joins between the A4 sheets.

 Here’s a pic of the set up…